 Keen 2B Green is a company that aspires to, as the title suggests, be green through retailing and installing solar panels.
 This company is based out of south-east Queensland, providing services to Brisbane as well as surrounding areas.
 From this retailer you’ll mainly find panels from LG, Qcells, REC, inverters from Fronius, SolarEdge and Enphase, and batteries from Tesla.

 This retailer often runs promotions for first-time solar customers, advertising deals that include solar panels, inverter, monitoring system and installation costs all in one price.
-These packages can start from around $7,700 for a modestly sized system, obviously growing in price in relation to size.
+These packages can start from around $5,500 for a modestly sized system, obviously growing in price in relation to size and various other factors.

 - Call for a quote: 1300 303 783